Rudy Lewis: Career

 Lewis began his singing career in gospel music.
-He was one of only two males to have sung with the Clara Ward Singers and sang with the gospel group right up to the day before he auditioned for George Treadwell at Philadelphia's Uptown Theater where he was hired on the spot.
-Lewis joined the Drifters as lead vocalist, replacing departed group member Ben E. King, and ended up performing most of King's repertoire live in concert.
+He was one of only two males to have sung with the Clara Ward Singers and sang with the gospel group right up to the day before he auditioned for The Drifters at Philadelphia's Uptown Theater.
+Drifters manager George Treadwell hired Lewis on the spot to be the group's lead vocalist, a position formerly held by Ben E. King.
+Lewis ended up performing most of King's repertoire live in concert.

-Lewis was the lead vocalist for a string of hits: "Please Stay", "Some Kind of Wonderful", "Up On The Roof" and "On Broadway".
-He also featured on other tracks such as: "Another Night With The Boys", "Beautiful Music", "Jackpot", "Let The Music Play", "Loneliness Or Happiness", "Mexican Divorce", "Only In America", "Rat Race", "She Never Talked To Me That Way", "Somebody New Dancing With You", "Stranger On The Shore", "Vaya Con Dios" and "What To Do".
+Lewis sang lead on a string of hits, including "Please Stay", "Some Kind of Wonderful", "Up On The Roof" and "On Broadway".
+He was also featured on other notable tracks including "Another Night With The Boys", "Beautiful Music", "Jackpot", "Let The Music Play", "Loneliness Or Happiness", "Mexican Divorce", "Only In America", "Rat Race", "She Never Talked To Me That Way", "Somebody New Dancing With You", "Stranger on the Shore", "Vaya Con Dios" and "What To Do".

 In April 1963, Lewis recorded his solo single "Baby I Dig Love" along with the B-side "I've Loved You So Long".
 The record was released the following month, but never reached the charts.
 He was a member of the Drifters from late 1960 until his untimely death in 1964.
 In 1988, Lewis was inducted into the Rock and Roll Hall of Fame as a member of the Drifters.

 Personal life

 Lewis was born in Philadelphia, Pennsylvania.
 He moved to New York City at the age of 24 after joining the Drifters.
 According to Billy Vera, Lewis was a closeted homosexual, addicted to heroin and suffered from binge eating disorder.
-It was kept secret from the general public until the release of the liner notes of the CD box set Rockin & Driftin: The Drifters Box (1996).
+Lewis's health problems were not publicly disclosed until the release of the liner notes of the CD box set Rockin & Driftin: The Drifters Box (1996).

 Death

-On May 21, 1964, when the group was due to record "Under the Boardwalk" which had been written for Lewis, he was found dead in his Harlem hotel room from the previous night.
+On May 21, 1964, when the group was due to record "Under the Boardwalk," which had been written for Lewis, he was found dead in his Harlem hotel room, where he had died the previous night.
 Former lead vocalist Johnny Moore was brought back to perform lead vocals for the recording.
 The next day, the Drifters recorded "I Don't Want to Go On Without You" which was led by Charlie Thomas in tribute to Lewis.

-An autopsy was never performed and authorities ruled his death as a probable drug overdose.
-However, close friends and family believe he died from a mixture of a drug overdose, asphyxiation and a heart attack.
+An autopsy was never performed, and authorities ruled his death as a probable drug overdose.
+However, close friends and family believe he died from a mixture of a drug overdose, asphyxiation, and a heart attack.
 Dying at the age of 27 made Lewis an early member of the 27 Club.